RenalAhmedov/ahmedov-travel-company/README.md

 Admins can Add/Edit/Delete Destinations, Rooms and Hotels, and manage the admin panel.

+## Admin Panel
+You can login with admin account:
+Email: admin@mail.com
+Password: Admin123!

+The Admin panel is accessible for users that are in admin role.

 ## The application is build using the following technologies